MattewEon/php-ApiRest/README.md

 # Updates

+- 19 Dec.
+2019
+    - Updated isLogged function to check the token validity
 - 15 Dec.
 2019
     - Improved route detection to use the one with less parameters
 - 15 Jul.
 2018